Mitigram/Minigram-Presentation/PITCHME.md

   "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1" },
+  "keywords": [],
   "author": "",
   "license": "ISC",
+  "devDependencies": {
+    "webpack": "^4.41.2",
+    "webpack-cli": "^3.3.9",
+  },
   "dependencies": {
-    "moment": "^2.19.1"
+    "moment": "^2.24.0"
-  },
-  "devDependencies": {
-    "webpack": "^4.17.1",
-    "webpack-cli": "^3.1.0"
   }
 }
 ```
 ---

+@snap[north span-50 text-07]
+This command will run the webpack tool that was installed in the _node_modules_ folder start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is _dist/main.js_).
+@snapend

-@snap[north span-80]
+@snap[south span-80]
 ```
 $ ./node_modules/.bin/webpack index.js --mode=development
 ```
-@snapend

-@snap[midpoint span-50 text-07]
-This command will run the webpack tool that was installed in the _node_modules_ folder start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is _dist/main.js_).
 @snapend

 ---